Kevin McCullar Jr.: Professional career

-New York / Westchester Knicks (2024–present)

 On June 27, 2024, McCullar was selected with the 56th overall pick in the 2024 NBA draft by the Phoenix Suns, however, immediately on draft night, he was traded to the New York Knicks.
 On August 5, he signed a two-way contract with the Knicks.
-On March 25, 2025, McCullar made his NBA debut, and scored his first two career points in a 128-113 victory over the Dallas Mavericks.
+On March 25, 2025, McCullar made his NBA debut, and scored his first two career points in a 128–113 victory over the Dallas Mavericks.

+On December 27, 2025, McCullar had his career best game yet, as he recorded career highs in several statistical categories.
+Scoring 13 points, grabbing 8 rebounds, 4 of them offensive, 2 assists and 2 steals, whilst also going 3-of-6 from three-point range in 23 minutes in a 128-125 road victory over the Atlanta Hawks.
+Which earned him glowing praise from Knicks Head Coach Mike Brown in the post-game press conference, who commended McCullar’s defense, effort and mentality in being ready to step up when needed for his team.
+He was also voted Defensive Player Of The Game for the first time by his fellow Knicks teammates and coaches.

+On June 13, 2026, McCullar and the Knicks won the 2026 NBA Finals, beating the San Antonio Spurs 4–1.